bendra/sustainable_hashing_companion_code/README.md

 sustainable_hashing_companion_code
 ==================================

-Companion code for my Sustainable <a href="https://medium.com/@uther_bendragon/sustainable-password-hashing-8c6bd5de3844">Password Hashing article</a>.
+Companion code for my <a href="https://medium.com/@uther_bendragon/sustainable-password-hashing-8c6bd5de3844">Sustainable Password Hashing article</a>.
 The code in src/authentication.js and requires a node.js runtime environment.
 The module can
 * Hash passwords using a "preferred" algorithm/hash length/iteration count
 * Verify passwords against credentials hashed with the sha1, sha256, and pkbdf2 algorithms